Franklin, TN Sports and Recreation Overview

 Brentwood’s Owl's Hill Nature Sanctuary is dedicated to preserving its 160 acres.
 The trails remain unpaved and the sanctuary can be accessed by reservation only.
 The sanctuary hosts many events, including workshops, private tours, and family programs, such as the popular Fairyland program for children.

-Marcella Vivrette Smith Park in Brentwood encompasses 400 acres of hiking trails and wildlife habitats.
-Plans are in development to add multipurpose athletic fields and make the park more accessible.
+Marcella Vivrette Smith Park in Brentwood, the city's newest and largest park, encompasses 400 acres of hiking trails and wildlife habitats.
+The park also includes the historic Ravenswood Mansion, built in 1925 by early Brentwood settlers James Hazard Wilson II and his wife, Emeline.
+Plans are in development to add multipurpose athletic fields and make the park even more accessible.

 Natchez Trace Parkway, a national park for almost 75 years, spans 444 miles from Nashville to Natchez, Miss.
 Those looking for a scenic drive will not be disappointed in the parkway’s natural beauty.
 Pioneers and presidents alike have traveled the route, as do today’s outdoor enthusiasts, who enjoy biking, camping and hiking in the park.

-Maggie's Bark Park is the perfect place for dog lovers to bring their furry friends.
-The first off-leash dog park in Tennessee, the park offers two fenced areas, a pup-friendly pool, a gazebo, and a quarter-mile walking trail.
+Maggie's Bark Park became the first off-leash dog park in Tennessee in 2001.
+Located behind the Williamson County Animal Control & Adoption Facility, the park offers two fenced areas, a pup-friendly pool, a gazebo, and a quarter-mile walking trail.
 The park caters to all types of dogs, and offers agility equipment for older dogs, as well as Rascal’s Run Around, a play area for smaller dogs weighing 30 pounds or less.